-Bernadette Jiwa is story telling marketer.
+Bernadette Jiwa is a story telling marketer.
 She helps businesses tell the right story so they can see more customers, make more money and be sustainable.

 In some recent advice to a restaurant owner, she makes some excellent points I’d like to translate for your youth ministry.